-Best DSLR Camera for Streaming and Online Recording in 2025
+Best DSLR or Mirrorless Camera for Streaming & Online Recording in 2025

-I started using a DSLR camera as my webcam over a year ago now, and I've never looked back.
+I started using a proper mirrorless camera as my webcam over a year ago now, and I've never looked back.
 It's soooo useful being able to record top-quality video right from my normal office chair.
 I can go from answering emails, to video idea lightbulb, to recording in mere seconds.
 And as for video podcast recordings, live streams or even just standard online calls, fuhgeddaboudit!
 So cool having that level of quality in everything I do.
-But what's the best DSLR for streaming or online recording right now?
-Well, as usual, there's a bit of it depends.
-But let's take a look at a range of DSLRs, right here, and see what might suit your budget.
+But what's the best DSLR or mirrorless camera for streaming or online recording right now?
+Well, as usual, there's a bit of "it depends".
+But let's take a look at a range of DSLRs and mirrorless cameras, right here, and see what might suit your budget.

 Entry-Level Options